 Almost five decades ago, the people who planned and built the Mackinac Bridge had tangible goals in mind: They wanted to ease the flow of people and goods between the two regions; to relieve the isolation of the Upper Peninsula; and to improve commerce and economic opportunity in all of Northern Michigan.
 But they also were driven by the more abstract ideal of unifying socially and culturally a state so strangely divided by geography.

-On its 40th anniversary—this month—the bridge has succeeded in some ways more than in others.
+On its 40th anniversary—this month (story originally published in 1997)—the bridge has succeeded in some ways more than in others.
 Some 92 million vehicles have crossed the structure, drawing money to and creating jobs for people who live north of the Straits.
 Especially in the last decade or so, the bridge has been arguably the most important element in making the U.P.
 Michigan’s fastest-growing tourist region.

 Waterways were the highways of Native Americans and the European pioneers, and the region around the Straits of Mackinac was important long before the world had ever heard of Detroit.
 In the colonial era, control of the Straits imparted a military advantage, and the passageway was guarded by forts built at present-day Mackinaw City, Mackinac Island and St. Ignace.